 Frequently Asked Questions

-How often should I practice reversing my car?
+How often should I practice backing up my car?

-What is the safest way to reverse in a busy parking lot?
+What’s the chillest way to back up in a packed parking space?